tulipcc/tulipcc-maven-plugin/README.md

   * `jtb-javacc` - preprocesses ordinary grammar files (`*.jtb`) with JTB and passes the output to JavaCC in order to finally generate a parser with parse tree actions.
   * `jtb` - parses a JTB file and transforms it into source files for an AST and a JavaCC grammar file which automatically builds the AST.

-# Developer info
+# Integration tests

-  * To run the integration tests use the following commandline `mvn test -Dit=true`
+  * To run the integration tests use the following commandline `mvn clean install -Dit=true`
+  * If you have a proxy server in place, edit `src/it/settings.xml` and add it there

+# External links

-  * Java CC sources are finally at https://github.com/javacc/javacc
+  * Java CC sources are finally on GitHub at https://github.com/javacc/javacc

 ---